 Can Dogs Eat Pancakes?

-Pancake Day is here!
-Is pancake batter safe for your pup to eat or should you keep them away from the flipping fun?
+Are pancakes safe for your pup or should you keep them away from the flipping fun?

 So, is it safe to share your pancakes with your dog?
 In short, yes, if served plain and in moderation.
 Hold the sugar and lemon please!